Course Information

 Graduate Courses in Physics

-Seminar-style course covering multiple topics in contemporary physics research.
+This is a seminar-style course covering multiple topics in contemporary physics research.
 Students will attend presentations about recent research topics, given by experts as well as their peers.
-Students are required to give presentations and participate in discussions.
+Students are also required to give presentations and participate in discussions.
 The aim is to improve students' presentation skills, so that they can participate in scientific seminars in a professional manner.

-This course intends to equip you with the fundamental concept and principles of key topics in advanced optics and nonlinear optics.
-You will gain knowledge in the mechanisms of beam manipulation, generation of ultrafast laser pulses, optical resonators, wavelength conversion, nonlinear absorption etc.
+This course intends to equip students with the fundamental concept and principles of key topics in advanced optics and nonlinear optics.
+Students will gain knowledge in the mechanisms of beam manipulation, generation of ultrafast laser pulses, optical resonators, wavelength conversion, nonlinear absorption etc.

-Advanced course in magnetics and their applications in spintronics technologies.
+This course aims to introduce the fundamental physical concepts of spin electronics and their applications in technology.
 It includes a study of fascinating magnetic phenomena in condensed matter systems, as well as an analysis of cutting-edge research in spintronics.
 Central to the course is the underlying physical principles, including symmetry, quantum mechanics, and electromagnetism.

 This course is an introduction to plasma physics applied to magnetic fusion energy.
 It will present key nuclear reactions, and the advantages/drawbacks of fusion energy.
-The course will explain why confining a hot plasma is the best way to produce fusion energy, and how this can be done with intense magnetic fields.
+This course will explain why confining a hot plasma is the best way to produce fusion energy, and how this can be done with intense magnetic fields.
 In addition, it will introduce the main instabilities that may plague a plasma.
-Instabilities appear as a potential threat that requires appropriate means of control.
-Small-scale instabilities lead to a turbulent state that may degrade the confinement properties of a fusion device if not taken care of.
-Finally, the course will present ways to heat a plasma to reach the conditions needed to start fusion reactions.

 Courses for MSc in Precision Scientific Instrumentation